Nutrition for BMX Race Day

 Between motos – little and often

-This is where a lot of people blow their Nutrition for BMX race day plan by smashing hot chips or energy drinks.
+This is where a lot of people blow their race day nutrition plan by smashing hot chips or energy drinks.
 Keep it simple.

 • Fruit: bananas, mandarins, grapes